 The email addresses you can use to contact Facebook via email include:

 [email protected] – You can use this email address to inquire about recovering disabled accounts, recover hacked accounts, resetting a password, receiving code to reset, and problems with the page.
+You can also try using this form if your personal Facebook account was disabled.

 [email protected] – Use this for inquires about appeals if your content has been blocked or if your account has been suspended.
+You can also try using this form to appeal your personal Facebook account being suspended.

 [email protected] – This is a very basis support email and you should be very, very detailed about your issue if you use this general email address.